Stop Being an Unarmed Chauffeur: Build a Legal Car‑Carry Kit that Actually Saves Lives

 Building Your EDC Handgun Setup for Driving

 Your setup needs to be secure, easy to get to, and legal.
-For example, California requires handguns to be locked up in vehicles.
-Arizona allows concealed carry with a permit.
+For example, California requires handguns to be locked up in vehicles while Arizona allows concealed carry without a permit (but there are limits to where you can go).
 Even pepper spray might face size rules depending on where you live.
 Always check your local or state laws online.

 Skip bulky handguns or giant multi-tools that just rattle around in the console or saddlebag.
 Pick gear that fits neatly into a small bag, purse, or vehicle safe.